If you’re having disc problems on your PlayStation®5 console, try these troubleshooting steps.

 Position the console so the screw hole for the base is facing you, the PS logo is facedown, and the disc slot is on your left side.

 Place your palms near the top corners and grip the edge of the cover.
-Gently pull the cover up and towards yourself.
+Gently pull the cover up and toward yourself.
 You may hear a click.

 The cover lifts away.